 .
 This is the closest airport to the very popular Niseko ski resort

 , and most visitors to other Hokkaido ski resorts

 If you want to go to the ski resorts further north such as Kamui Links, Furano or Asahidake, the Asahikawa airport

 Another potential gateway airport is Obihiro airport

-, which provides easy access to Tomamu and Sahoro ski resorts.
-Once again, it’s probably just easier to fly into the Sapporo Chitose Aiport.
+, which provides easy access to Tomamu and Sahoro ski resorts, although it’s probably just easier to fly into the Sapporo Chitose Aiport.

 You can use one of our flight search

 engines to compare different airlines and routes to find a flight that suits you.

 Commonly you’ll need to fly into Sapporo (New Chitose) on a domestic flight from Tokyo or Osaka.
 For some flight schedules from Narita you may need to stay overnight in a Narita Airport hotel

 There are now lots of flights from Tokyo Narita Airport (NRT – the international airport) to Sapporo each day, with the last flight departing about 6:30-7pm.
 Both Skymark and Jetstar provide very cheap flights between Narita and Sapporo (New Chitose), whilst Japan Airlines' flights tend to be much more expensive.